aqjune-aws/cav25-artifact/README.md

 ```bash
 XXX
 ```

+From the output `*.correct` files, you will be able to find the lines that starts with `(CAV25)` followed by the proven theorems for constant-time properties or program equivalences.

 4. (Optionally) We added a few more equivalence proofs for the x86 architecture after the paper submission, you can run these with (~XXX min):
 ```bash